“Rejoice always…. give thanks in all circumstances”. This Biblical wisdom tells us to celebrate God’s creation and blessings. Science tells us why.

 But let’s bring it back to the individual level; the things we may take for granted, that others would consider a great blessing.

-People in Cuba are currently experiencing a food shortage but food is filtering into the country for some.
-Imagine the heartfelt appreciation of those who receive the additional nourishment.
+People in Cuba are currently experiencing a food shortage.
+Even bread is scarce and most Cubans must buy food on the black market which makes it very expensive.
+Imagine the heartfelt appreciation of those who receive additional nourishment from relatives living outside Cuba.
 Food is a gift.

-The category 5 hurricane that swept the Bahamas, left the people with nothing.
+The hurricanes that sweep the Carribean, leave people with nothing.
 Many NGOs have collected, transported and distributed a long list of items to meet the basic needs of the lucky ones.
 Batteries and baby food are precious gifts.

 A friend of mine has moved to Kenya to help set up a dorm and school for 20 disabled kids who are often left to beg on the streets because their families don’t or can’t support them.
 Can you imagine having accessible housing, a consistent food source and an education for the first time?
 Their level of gratitude for these gifts will escalate to levels most of us have never experienced.